How to Balance the Painful (Vata) Period

 - Darkness in color

 - Some constipation (particularly at the start or right before the cycle)

 - Frothiness to the flow (the airiness of vata causes more air in the menstrual flow, changing the consistency of the blood)

 - Frequency—the cycle can occur more frequently with the above characteristics, and if you have a severe vata imbalance, it can be less frequent

 When vata is increased, you may experience additional signs of vata elsewhere in the body, such as:

 - Cracking, popping joints

-- Less frequent stools, hard stools, or constipation
+- Less frequent stools, hard stools, or occasional constipation

 - Nerve pain (sciatica), back discomfort